logo

 Animal health expenditure covers mineral supplementation, (done via in line dispenser or dusting), vaccinations for salmonella and leptospirosis, calcium boluses for cows over 4 years old, testing for BVD and Johnes disease for the herd, plus drenches, vaccinations, Cu boluses and minerals for young stock.

 Mastitis management includes dry cow therapy for the herd and teat sealing all cows and first calvers.
-The SCC for 2022-23 was 90,000, which was higher than usual in part due to the very wet season.
-Lameness has been a problem in 2022-23 due to the wet weather.
+The SCC for 2023-24 was 105,000, which was higher than usual in part due to the wet spring.
+Lameness has been a problem in 2023-24 due to the wet weather.

 • Young stock policy